mrlunchbox777/advent-of-code-2025/days/day10/README.md

 > For reference processing, @days/day10/example-data.txt line 1 should be 3 selections, line 2 is also 3 selections, line 3 is 2, the total for the file is 7.

 #### Part 2

+Add another mandatory parameter that chooses between toggle (current) mode and counter mode.
+In counter mode the section with square brackets is ignored and the curly brace section is used instead, each position represents the target number of toggles for each position.
+The goal is to reach exactly the number in the corresponding position in the curly brace section.
+The rest of the logic remains the same, find the minimum number of selections from the options to reach that goal.
+For reference processing, @days/day10/example-data.txt line 1 should be 10 selections, line 2 is also 12 selections, line 3 is 11, the total for the file is 33.